Galts-Gulch/avarice/docs/configuring.md

 ---

 -   **Exchange:** OKCoin exchanges are only supported at this time
--   **TradePair:** Asset\_currency to trade in. cny pairs use okcoin.cn and usd pairs switch to okcoin.com
+-   **TradePair:** Asset and currency to trade in. cny pairs use okcoin.cn and usd pairs switch to okcoin.com
 -   **Asset:** Should not be modified
 -   **Currency:** Should not be modified
 -   **apikey:** Only used if Trader is enabled (not used if only